 The renewal grants are meant to build on the work that states accomplished during year one, and will assist states in the coordination of their existing early childhood services and funding streams in order to serve more children effectively in the mixed delivery system.
 Earlier this month, FFYF and other advocates sent a letter to ACF outlining recommendations for the renewal FOA.
 The recommendations included: continuity of funding levels, encouraging partner engagement, and providing technical support to states.

 The renewal grant FOA maintains an emphasis on stakeholder engagement and empowering an effective mixed-delivery early learning system to meet the needs of the most vulnerable children and families.
 The FOA for the renewal grants requires states to update their strategic plan at least once during the renewal period and evaluate program performance.

-States and territories that applied for, but did not receive the initial planning grants in fiscal year 2018 are able to apply for planning grants again in FY19.
+States and territories that did not receive the initial planning grants in fiscal year 2018 are able to apply for planning grants in FY19.
 This applies to the following jurisdictions: Idaho, South Dakota, Tennessee, West Virginia, Wisconsin, Wyoming, Puerto Rico, American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands.
 These grant awards have an estimated total of $36,500,000.

 Additionally, Tennessee, which received a Legacy Preschool Development Grant – a previous, but now defunct iteration of the Preschool Development Grants program – is eligible to apply for either a planning or renewal grant this year.